Isaiah represents Region 1, which consists of Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island & Vermont.

 Lily serves as one of the National Guard delegates to the Army's Director's Teen Panel (DTP).

 The Army National Guard Child & Youth Services Program has dedicated this page to highlighting the amazing accomplishments of our ARNG CYS teens.
-If you would like to recognize a teen in your program, please reach out to Jeremy Van Wyk (ARNG CYS Program Manager) at jeremy.vanwyk@chenegagms.com. #NGTOTM or #TOTM
+If you would like to recognize a teen in your program, please reach out to Erin Berry (ARNG CYS Marketing Coordinator) at erin.berry@chenegagms.com.

 On January 27, 2024, the Oklahoma State Teen Panel spent time volunteering at the Hope Center of Edmond, OK.
 Teens spent their time helping sort through and organize donations to the Center's clothing closet.
 The Center's director was very appreciative of what the teens were able to do to give back to their community.